mr-aust1n/milestone-project-three/README.md

 - **User**: Stores login credentials, roles, and links to submitted tickets.
 - **Ticket**: Represents a support request created by a user.
 - **Status**: Tracks the current state of each ticket (e.g. Submitted, In Progress, Done).

+### Rationale & Design Considerations

+The schema was designed based on real-world user stories.
+Regular users need to raise support tickets and track progress by logging in.
+Admins require access to all tickets, along with the ability to update statuses and manage workload.
+By separating ticket `Status` into its own table, the design allows for future scalability, including analytics, filters, and workflow automation.

+The database schema supports full Create, Read, Update, and Delete operations using SQLAlchemy.
+Field types have been chosen for flexibility and performance (e.g., `Text` for descriptions, `DateTime` for timestamps).
+This structure also allows for future enhancements like assigning tickets to support staff or adding threaded comments.

 ### Entity Relationships